xvik/gradle-use-python-plugin/README.md

 By default, all installed python modules are printed to console after pip installations using `pip list` (of course, if at least one module were declared for installation).
-This should simplify problems resolution.
+This should simplify problems resolution (show used transitive dependencies versions).

 To switch off: